-The ATCM determines the amount of condenser cooling required from the refrigerant pressure, since there is a direct relationship between the temperature and pressure of the refrigerant.
+The ATC module determines the amount of condenser cooling required from the refrigerant pressure, since there is a direct relationship between the temperature and pressure of the refrigerant.
 The cooling requirement is transmitted to the ECM in a medium speed CAN bus message.
 The ECM controls the condenser cooling using the cooling fan.
-For additional information, refer to Electronic Engine Controls (303-14A Electronic Engine Controls - 4.0L) For additional information, refer to Electronic Engine Controls (303-14B Electronic Engine Controls - 4.4L) For additional information, refer to Electronic Engine Controls (303-14C Electronic Engine Controls - 2.7L Diesel)
+For additional information, refer to:

+Electronic Engine Controls (303-14A Electronic Engine Controls - 4.0L, Description and Operation),

+Electronic Engine Controls (303-14B Electronic Engine Controls - 4.4L, Description and Operation),

+Electronic Engine Controls (303-14C Electronic Engine Controls - 2.7L Diesel, Description and Operation).